froglogic60/frog-logic-shop/FROG-LOGIC-CONTEXT.md

   per-product Payment Links / Payhip / Zapier plan.
-Digital items are fully wired (email delivery via Resend); physical items deliberately refuse checkout until real artwork exists in Printify and the item gets `printifyProductId`/`printifyVariantId` in `catalog.json`.
-Still to do by Sam, per README Parts 1–3: create the GitHub repo + Netlify site, add the Stripe/Resend env vars, register the Stripe webhook. `catalog.json` is generated from `script.js` — regenerate it whenever a product or price changes.
+Digital items are fully wired (email delivery via Resend); physical items deliberately refuse checkout until real artwork exists in Printify and the item gets `printifyProductId`/`printifyVariantId` in `catalog.json` (README Parts 1–3 — repo, Netlify, env vars, webhook — were all completed 21 Aug; see the LIVE sections above). `catalog.json` is generated from `script.js` — regenerate it whenever a product or price changes.
 - Physical artwork: all 68 physical pieces are SVG mockups only — no print-ready files exist yet (README Part 6).